 The ST fly ash sources where the proprietary fly ash beneficiation process has been installed are facilities which are owned and operated by ST and are co-located at power plant sites that are owned by a host electric utility.
 These fly ash sources are located in Baltimore MD, York Haven PA and Tampa FL.
 ST pays no per ton fees to the STET segment at its fly ash sources that do not utilize the proprietary fly ash beneficiation process.
-Prior to this offering, the intellectual property associated with the proprietary technology that currently resides within ST was transferred from ST to ST Equipment & Technology LLC, a legal entity within the STET segment.
+Prior to this offering, the intellectual property associated with the proprietary technology that currently resides within ST will be transferred from ST to ST Equipment & Technology LLC, a legal entity within the STET segment.
+Additionally, prior to this offering, Titan Atlantic's wholly-owned subsidiary, Titan America LLC, intends to divest the STET segment in a sale for cash to Titan Cement Netherlands B.V., a wholly-owned subsidiary of Titan Cement International, which is outside the scope of this offering.
+At such time there may be an additional technology licensing fee which ST will pay to ST Equipment & Technology LLC (or successor).
 For more information on the proprietary fly ash beneficiation process and relationship between ST and ST Equipment & Technology LLC, see "Business-Digital Transformation."